LeoGrosjean/minibuilder_old/readme.md

 - Flask (framework web)
 - Trimesh (edit mesh)
 - networkx (graph)
+Software Back:
+- blender (optional, for boolean dif, not used in prod but works in dev ex: hole for magnet)

 Front :
 - native JS
 - bootstrap
 - THREE.JS (live edit)

+## License

+Working on it, but in the futur I want to monetize my work on the project.
+However dunno how yet !

+So you can't copy my work without asking me, the code of miniBuilder is the propriety of Leopold Grosjean (lol) !

+The configuration files can be shared and are not included in the license (all the data folder)